 RAs and TAs are required to work for their advisor by assisting with teaching classes or conducting research.
 Please contact your prospective EES faculty advisor to discuss departmental assistantship funding opportunities.

 2. Grant-Supported Research Assistantships

 In addition to departmental RA and TA positions, EES faculty often secure external research grants that support RA positions.
 The majority of EES students are hired to filled grant-supported research assistantships.
 Some, but not all, current grant-supported RA positions are advertised below.
 Please contact EES faculty advisors, who share your research interests, to inquire about other openings they may have.

-EES has two year-long full fellowships available: The Green Lake Fund Fellowship and the Correll Fellowship.
-These are awarded annually.
+EES has a year-long full fellowship available: The Green Lake Fund Fellowship.
+This is awarded annually.
 Nominations are made by EES faculty advisors, and selections are made by the EES Graduate Faculty Council.
 Please contact your prospective EES faculty advisor to discuss being nominated.